RING OF FIRE EXPEDITIONS AURORA VIEWING INFORMATION — KNOW BEFORE YOU GO!

 Gator: good for neck protection

 Face mask: also great for protecting facial skin but tricky to use especially when wearing glasses.
 I have never had good luck preventing my glasses from fogging up.
-However, putting anti-fog spray on your glasses is one mitigation measure for that
+However, putting anti-fog spray on your glasses is one mitigation measure for that.
+Breathing inside a face mask is almost guaranteed to fog up your glasses.

 TEMPER YOUR EXPECTATIONS